Slevinski/slevinski.github.io/series/the-science-of-sutton-signwriting/entries/the-shape-of-writing/essay.md

 Signed languages are full human languages.

+The pathway model from *Language Without Sound* applies here: language pathways are complete without writing, while literacy adds a durable symbolic pathway that changes what can be read, written, revised, and shared.

 But they have often lacked equally durable written pathways.

 Instead, they have often been pushed toward: